rkgtech/gigaspaces-sbp-jekyll/oracle-delta-server.markdown

 }
 {%endhighlight%}

-Since we are using Hibernate for the queries, we are declaring the Class as an {{@Entity}}.
+Since we are using Hibernate for the queries, we are declaring the Class as an `@Entity`.
 However we do not define a table for the Entity otherwise Hibernate would try to map the ROWID attribute to a column in the oracle table.

 # Deployment